warpdynamicsltd/level/README.md

 can be executed e.g.
 by typing `./hello` in your terminal and pressing enter.

-A shor manual for `level` command line tool is available after executing:
+A short manual for `level` command line tool is available after executing:
 ```
 level --help
 ```